University of St. La Salle: History

 USLS was founded in 1952 by Br.
 Dennis Ruhland FSC, Br.
 Hugh Wester FSC, and Br.
 V. Felix Masson FSC.
 La Salle College-Bacolod opened with 175 male students from Prep to Grade 5, under seven faculty members.
 The school building was unimpressive, built amidst sprawling muddy grounds and bordered by cane fields of adjoining lands.

 In the 1960s, La Salle College-Bacolod expanded to provide College-level education.
 This was made possible through donations by alumni, parents and benefactors.
 The school became co-educational in 1966.

 On July 5, 1988, La Salle College-Bacolod was formally elevated to university status and named University of St. La Salle during rites attended by then secretary of education Lourdes Quisumbing.

 It played host to the beach volleyball and boxing events during the 2005 Southeast Asian Games.

 Campus

 The school's 10-hectare main campus in La Salle Avenue houses the university's college and graduate school units.
 The USLS Health Sciences Campus, located at Lacson St., is an additional facility for students under its Nursing and Medicine program.
 Its other campus, the 55-hectare Granada Campus, is home to the Agribusiness Farm and the Science Ecological Park, which caters to its Agribusiness students.

+On October 7, 2024, the USLS unveiled its expansion in Pavia, Iloilo through a partnership with Property Company of Friends, Inc. (Profriends).